coccoinomane/web3cli/README.md

 - Swap with Uniswap, TraderJoe, PancakeSwap, etc
 - Claim and reinvest yield from DeFi protocols
+- Automatically buy when slippage is low enough
+- Get notified on Telegram when a pair is liquid enough, or unbalanced
 - Set up scheduled buys and sells (DCA)
 - Analys on-chain data for tax or sleuthing purposes